 - Dodd Wood - This splendid wood next to Bassenthwaite Lake has several waymarked walking trails to try

-- Skiddaw - This challenging walk guides you up Skiddaw in the Lake District
+- Skiddaw - This is the popular Skiddaw circular walk from Keswick in the Lake District National Park

 - Grasmoor - This challenging circular walk climbs Grasmoor from the Buttermere Valley in the Lake District

 - Ennerdale Forest - Enjoy miles of traffic free cycling and walking trails in this super forest in the Lake District National Park

 - Ennerdale Water - Follow the lovely lakeside path around Ennerdale water on this circular walk in the Lake District National Park

 - Buttermere - This is a fine circular walk around the beautiful Buttermere lake in the Lake District National Park

 - Whinlatter Forest Park - Enjoy some fantastic walking and cycling trails in this huge park in the Lake District